Catch-You/CatchYou-AI/data/README.md

 ## Acknowledgments

 - The criminal sketch dataset is provided by aihub.or.kr.
-[Persona-based virtual character montage data](https://www.aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&dataSetSn=618).
+[Persona-based virtual criminal composite data](https://www.aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&dataSetSn=618).
 - The Hugging Face dataset page is hosted at [SujinHwang/criminal-sketch-Hr](https://huggingface.co/datasets/SujinHwang/criminal-sketch-Hr).